garrandall/popular-music-data/tracks/the-boll-weevil-song-brook-benton.md

 "Farmer, I'd like to wish you well."
 Farmer said to the boll weevil, "Yeah, an' I wish that you were in shit" (Lookin' for a home, lookin' for a home)
-(Ahh, you have a home all right, you have a home)
+(Ah, you have a home all right, you have a home)
-(A real hot home, ahh)
+(A real hot home, ah)